The British love of messing about in boats takes on a whole new dimension at the Llangollen canal in North Wales.

 By Foot: The aqueduct is a 4-mile walk from Llangollen and is about 3 miles from Chirk.

-By Car: Most visitors drive to Pontcysyllte aqueduct. and parking is both plentiful and well signposted.
+By Car: Parking is both plentiful and well signposted.
 Dedicated parking for disabled blue badge and permit holders is very close to the aqueduct.

 - The main Pontcysyllte car park is near Cefn Mawr (LL14 3SG)

 - The dedicated car park for disabled blue badge and permit holders is off Station Road (LL20 7TY)

 - There’s also an overspill car park at Wimbourne Gate, Queens Street, Cefn Mawr (LL14 3NP)

 Where to Stay Near Pontcysyllte Aqueduct, Wales

 If you’re planning to stay a few days to explore the local area, Llangollen and Chirk are the most convenient places to stay.
 Here are some of the best options for you: